dav793/dynamic-forms/README.md

 # DynamicForms

+This is a library for personal use.
+It would be of little use to anyone else.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Build

-Run `ng build dynamicForms --prod` to build the project.
+Run `ng build dynamicForms --prod` to build the library.
 The build artifacts will be stored in the `dist/` directory.

-## Serve preview
+## Preview

 Run `ng serve --open`